rsimosa/ecommerce/readme.txt

 after setting the environment variables.

 Environment Variables Database
-	Note, if use must specify a eCommerceDatabase environment variable or a eCommerceDatabaseSqlite environment variable.
+	Note, you can configure the database using the eCommerceDatabase environment variable or a the eCommerceDatabaseSqlite environment variable.
 If you do not specify either the system will run run.
 The eCommerceDatabase takes priority over eCommerceDatabaseSqlite.

 Mac Notes
 	To set your environment variable on a Mac, you need to update your